gugaangelis/windowsserverdocs.pt-br/WindowsServerDocs/administration/user-access-logging/get-started-with-user-access-logging.md

 ---
-title: Introdução ao usuário acessar o registro em log
+title: Introdução ao log de acesso do usuário
 desctription: Describes the User Access Logging feature and how to start using it. ms.custom: na ms.prod: windows-server-threshold